yuriys-kentico/kontent-custom-element-samples/README.md

 # custom-element-samples
-This repository contains samples of custom elements (add reference to documentation, when it is ready) used in [Kentico Cloud](https://kenticocloud.com/)
+This repository contains samples of custom elements (add reference to documentation, when it is ready) html pages which can be used in [Kentico Cloud](https://kenticocloud.com/) CustomElement content type.

 TODO - Add badges